-The editable files, which are usually in an Adobe Illustrator or Photoshop file contain a lot of information; that is, with those files a person can see exactly how something is put together.
+The editable files, usually in an Adobe Illustrator or Photoshop file, contain a lot of information; that is, a person can see exactly how something is put together.
 For a novice designer, seeing a layered Illustrator or Photoshop file is a goldmine, a detailed roadmap of how a product was made.
 Watch Full Movie Online Streaming Online and Download

-So, in a very honest and direct reason, we don’t give editable files to clients is that we don’t want to give away the recipe with the meal.
-We know the reason a client wants an edible file is to make derivative works and reduce costs by using our work as a template.
+So, for a very simple and direct reason, we don’t give clients editable files because we don’t want to give away the recipe with the meal.
+We know a client wants an edible file to make derivative works and reduce costs by using our work as a template.

-Another reason is that it is illegal for us to give fonts to our clients.
-We purchase licenses for a lot of fonts every year, and we license many more through our software licenses.
-The license we have for fonts does not include having them installed on multiple devices at multiple locations.
+Another reason is that it is illegal to give our clients fonts.
+We purchase licenses for many fonts every year, and we license many more through our software licenses.
+Our license for fonts does not include having them installed on multiple devices at multiple locations.
 We simply cannot give a client all the tools he would need to edit the files.
 Likewise, our license for stock art precludes us from giving away editable forms of what we have purchased.
 Yes, this all does matter a lot for companies and individuals that make their living from selling created goods.
 We need to respect that.

-A third reason is a way many design companies make money.
+A third reason is the way many design companies make money.
 Yes, we all are in this to make money.
-When Kona Impact makes a sign, for example, we do not charge a separate design fee, and we recoup a portion of those costs on every sign we sell.
+For example, when Kona Impact makes a sign, we do not charge a separate design fee, and we recoup a portion of those costs on every sign we sell.
 Likewise, we often charge a loss leader cost for setting up business cards, and then we make some of that back when the cards are printed and reprinted.